Which Cosmetology Colleges In Texas Are Accredited?

 Although each school has its own particular curriculum for cosmetology, accreditation indicates to prospective students that their program has passed the requirements meaning that they will be able to gain the skills and knowledge they need to be prepared for employment in their particular field.
 The National Accreditation Committee of Cosmetology Arts and Sciences (NACCAS) is the accreditation agency that evaluates the educational adequacy of colleges of cosmetology in Texas.

 In addition to evaluating new schools, the NACCAS also re-evaluates currently accredited schools every six years to make sure they still meet the standards for accreditation.
 Across the United States, there are more than 1,300 cosmetology schools that are accredited.
-Which colleges of cosmetology in Texas are accredited?
+Which cosmetology colleges in Texas are accredited?
 Here are a few to discover.

 The Cosmetology Operator program at SCI gives students with the opportunity to demonstrate and express their creativity through their technical skills.
 In addition to hair cutting and design, students will learn about safety and sanitation, skin care, nail care, salon management, and customer service.
 Externships under the supervision of a qualified instructor allow students to practice and complement their classroom learning.